-FMEA for Problem Prevention
+Free Online FMEA (Failure Modes and Effects Analysis) for Problem Prevention

 What is Failure Mode & Effects Analysis (FMEA)?

 Failure Mode and Effects Analysis (FMEA) is a systematic, proactive method for evaluating a process or design to identify where and how it might fail and to assess the relative impact of different failures.
 The goal is to identify, prioritize, and eliminate or reduce potential failures, starting with the highest-priority ones.
+This tool supports the modern AIAG & VDA 7-Step FMEA process, focusing on the Structure, Function, and Failure Analysis steps.

 Key components of an FMEA include: